PurpleTree HR logo

 • Implement “pot follows member” when employees change jobs

-1. Audit your workforce: Identify all employees who’ll be eligible
+1. Audit your workforce: Identify all employees who are eligible

 3. Calculate costs: Project your annual contribution obligations